 Because of the fact that they can live cheaply and have more time to work on their art (instead of having to support themselves through various means), artists in Berlin tend to be very professionally active.
 There are multiple art show openings nearly every night in Berlin, and most people find out about them via word of mouth or social media such as Facebook or Twitter.

 Openings, performances and gatherings at bars are the main places for artists to network.
 Many of these events happen in the city’s arts collectives or centers.
 These events are open to the public, and provide a wonderful glimpse into Berlin’s diverse and vivacious arts scene.

-One of the largest arts centers is Kunsthaus Tacheles, a growing complex located in a 5-story building containing galleries, screening rooms, installation spaces, workshops, cafes and bars.
+One of the largest arts centers was Kunsthaus Tacheles, a growing complex located in a 5-story building containing galleries, screening rooms, installation spaces, workshops, cafes and bars.
 Tacheles is a Yiddish word meaning “to disclose, to reveal, or to speak clearly.”
 The area was given this name by Jewish residents of former East Berlin.
+Unfortunately, it was closed.

 The Tacheles building was originally a department store built at the turn of the 20th century.
 The massive structure was badly damaged during World War II.
 In 1990, shortly after the fall of the Berlin Wall, a group of international artists occupied the building and the Tacheles arts center was born.

 Both emerging and experienced artists flock to The Raw Tempel in Friedrichshain, a former railroad works and now a large arts complex that brings together music, theater, social drinking and politics.
 The complex is comprised of four buildings and hosts visual and performance art installations, handiwork (musical instrument building, wood, metalwork), a variety of concerts, lectures and social/networking activities.